June 16, 2015

 By: Ashley Szydel, Phoebe Yin, and Megan Lee

-After the marvelous trip to the men and women’s Muslim Mosque, which gave us a glimpse of mysterious Muslim world, we then proceeded to further religious quest, which led us to Jiuku Temple or Jiuku Miao.
-“Jiuku” in Chinese means salvation from bitterness.
+After the marvelous trip to the men and women’s Muslim Mosques which gave us a glimpse of the mysterious Muslim world, we then proceeded further on our religious quest, which led us to Jiuku Temple or Jiuku Miao.
+Jiuku in Chinese means salvation from bitterness.
 The temple itself houses iconic local gods in which people would come to worship and ask for help.
-There’s interesting intertwining between the representation of folk religion and Confucianism filial piety that we discovered inside the temple.
+There’s an interesting intertwining between the representation of folk religion and Confucianism’s filial piety that we discovered inside the temple.

 To seize every opportunity we have to work on our final projects, three groups split up and went to their own designated places.
 As for us, we came to the newest, the best and the chic-est mall in Kaifeng for research on our cosmetic topic.
 With lack of international brands in this second/third tier city in China, we were surprised to find a store called Whilmex Cosmetic that is home to many luxury skincare brands.
 The store owner was really friendly, welcoming and easygoing like the rest of people we encountered in this lovely city, which made our departure seem even more saddening.